magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 Questions and Answers
 =====================

-\<p class="chapter-footnote"\>*Note*: This question and answer session was previously published under the same title in ‘*Bodhinyana*’.\</p\>
+<p class="chapter-footnote" markdown="1">*Note*: This question and
+answer session was previously published under the same title in ‘*Bodhinyana*’.</p>

-: I’m trying very hard in my practice but don’t seem to be getting anywhere.
+*Question*: I’m trying very hard in my practice but don’t seem to be getting anywhere.

-: This is very important.
+*Answer*: This is very important.
 Don’t try to get anywhere in the practice.
 The very desire to be free or to be enlightened will be the desire that prevents your freedom.
 You can try as hard as you wish, practise ardently night and day, but if it is still with the desire to achieve in mind, you will never find peace.
 The energy from this desire will be a cause for doubt and restlessness.
 No matter how long or how hard you practise, wisdom will not arise from desire.
 So, simply let go.
 Watch the mind and body mindfully but don’t try to achieve anything.
 Don’t cling even to the practice of enlightenment.

-: What about sleep?
+*Q*: What about sleep?
 How much should I sleep?

-: Don’t ask me, I can’t tell you.
+*A*: Don’t ask me, I can’t tell you.
 A good average for some is four hours a night.
 What is important, though, is that you watch and know yourself.
 If you try to go with too little sleep, the body will feel uncomfortable and mindfulness will be difficult to sustain.
 Too much sleep leads to a dull or a restless mind.
 Find the natural balance for yourself.
 Carefully watch the mind and body and keep track of sleep needs until you find the optimum.
 If you wake up and then roll over for a snooze, this is defilement.
 Establish mindfulness as soon as your eyes open.

-: How about eating?
+*Q*: How about eating?
 How much should I eat?

-: Eating is the same as sleeping.
+*A*: Eating is the same as sleeping.
 You must know yourself.
 Food must be consumed to meet bodily needs.
 Look at your food as medicine.
 Are you eating so much that you only feel sleepy after the meal and are you getting fatter every day?
 Stop!
 Examine your own body and mind.
 There is no need to fast.
 Instead, experiment with the amount of food you take.